mhawksey/html-form-send-email-via-google-script-without-server/README.md

-# Send Email from a *Static* HTML Form using Google Apps Mail!
+# Send Email from a custom HTML Form using Google Apps Script!!

 A ***Step-by-Step Example*** of using an **HTML Form** to send a "Contact Us" Message via Email without a Backend Server using a Google Script - No PHP, Python, Ruby, Java, Node.js etc.